What Is Haldane Effect? (Diagram, Graph, Example)

 Diagram of Haldane effect

 We produce the energy ATP molecules.
-These ATP molecules are used for muscle contraction for the actin contraction.
+These ATP molecules are used for muscle contraction and actin contraction.
 But, Carbon dioxide molecules, a byproduct, are produced.
 These cannot be used in any helpful way.
-So the Carbon dioxide molecules are expelled from the cell and enter the capillary blood plasma.
+So, the Carbon dioxide molecules are expelled from the cell and enter the capillary blood plasma.
 Because Carbon dioxide is nonpolar, only a tiny portion, about 5%, will remain dissolved in the blood plasma.

-The majority of it the rest of it will enter the cytoplasm of the red blood cell.
-Now once inside the red blood cell, we have to do it.
+The majority of it will enter the cytoplasm of the red blood cell.
+Now, once inside the red blood cell, we have to do it.
 We must convert the carbon dioxide, a non-polar molecule, into a polar form, bicarbonate.
 That’s because we want to dissolve the carbon dioxide in the blood.
-So most of the carbon dioxide in the red blood cell will follow this reaction pathway.
+So, most of the carbon dioxide in the red blood cell will follow this reaction pathway.

 A special enzyme we call carbonic anhydrase will combine Carbon dioxide and water to form the carbonic acid molecule.
 Then the Carbonic acid is good.
 It will dissociate into H+ ions and bicarbonate ions.
 It is where the Haldane effect takes place.

-According to the Haldane effect, if we decrease oxygen concentration in the red blood cells, Oxygen’s mouth decreases.
+According to the Haldane effect, Oxygen’s mouth decreases if we decrease oxygen concentration in the red blood cells.
 Because it travels into the tissue that is exercising tissue, this reduces and increases the affinity of hemoglobin for the H+ ions.
 If we increase hemoglobin affinity for Hydrogen ions, the hemoglobin will bind these ions.
-So the concentration of these free Hydrogen ions will decrease because they will bind to the hemoglobin.
+So, the concentration of these free Hydrogen ions will decrease because they will bind to the hemoglobin.

 What will happen as we decrease this H+ concentration?
 Reducing the product concentration will shift the equilibrium toward the right side toward the product side.
-That means that as hemoglobin is binding hydrogen ions, we will ultimately produce even more of the bicarbonate ions.
+That means we will produce even more bicarbonate ions as hemoglobin binds hydrogen ions.
 These bicarbonate ions are the polar form of these carbon dioxide molecules.
 Ultimately, the Haldane effect increases the bicarbonate ions we can store and dissolve in the blood plasma next to the exercising tissue.

-Once again, the Haldane effect is that as we decrease Oxygen’s concentration inside the red blood cell as it leaves, it enters our tissue cell.
+Once again, the Haldane effect is that as we decrease oxygen’s concentration inside the red blood cell as it leaves, it enters our tissue cells.
 It increases hemoglobin’s affinity to bind hydrogen ions.
 It shifts the equilibrium to the right side towards the bicarbonate side.
 That increases the number of CO2 molecules in this form to store and dissolve in the nearby capillary blood plasma.

 Haldane effect graph